 Please email any questions you have to our Q&A Department.
 Thank you.

-A: The patents in the 1394 Patent Portfolio License are identified here.
+Q:What does the 1394 Patent Portfolio License cover?

 Q: Who are the essential patent holders (“Licensors”) to the 1394 Patent Portfolio License?